taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"It was a day of hope and wonder."**

-**"Space Consortium had just completed their third space farm, and the news feeds were drowning in videos of the glamorous ribbon-cutting event..."**
+**"The Space Consortium was opening their third space farm, and the news feeds were drowning in videos of the glamorous ribbon-cutting event..."**

 We see beautiful, important people draped in gorgeously fashionable and unspeakably expensive formal attire, made with synapic thread fabric programmed to fluidly change colours in response to the lights, the music, and their wearers' moods.